 PERSEPSI is a non-governmental organization based in Klaten, Central Java.
 It aims to support sustainable and inclusive economic development in the communities in which it works and has worked with over 1000 women-led MSMEs in sectors including agriculture, processed food, handicrafts, and services.
 PERSEPSI considers gender equality and environmental sustainability among its core values and operating principles.

 CTIF’s technical assistance to PERSEPSI and its MSME members will include designing and delivering training modules focused on women’s entrepreneurship, creating and managing an online business, digital marketing, and environmentally sustainable business practices.

 Problem Being Addressed by CTIF

-Evidence suggests that the sectors greatly affected by the pandemic have been industries that predominantly employ women, such as hospitality, garments, and apparels.
+Evidence suggests that the sectors greatly affected by the pandemic have been industries that predominantly employ women, such as hospitality, garments, and apparel.
 Many women also work in the informal sector, giving them little to no safety nets during economic downturns.
 The task of balancing household obligations with business-related responsibilities also falls heavily on women.
-This technical assistance mandate therefore pays particular attention to female entrepreneurs to help them address such challenges.
+This technical assistance mandate, therefore, pays particular attention to female entrepreneurs to help them address such challenges.

 Mindful of the possible negative environmental impact of some of the businesses of PERSEPSI’s MSME members, this mandate also includes a training module for MSMEs that will facilitate their adoption of environmentally sustainable business practices.